MrRen-sdhm/oil_robot/README.md

   ​	1.
 Communicate with robot through Ethernet and use Modbus-TCP protocol

   ​	2.
-Communicate with lift through Ethernet and use Modbus-TCP protocol
+Communicate with ROS Moveit！through ROS Topic and Action

   ​	3.
-Communicate with ROS Moveit！through ROS Topic and Action

-  ​	4.
 Communicate with HMI through ROS Topic

 - **oil_hmi** -- Oil HMI, used to control the oil throug GUI.